cycloptux/GiselleBot-Documentation/docs/source/fun_and_games/games.rst

 Bet Roll
 ========

-Bets a certain amount of currency and rolls a dice.
+Bets a certain amount of currency and rolls a die.
 Possible outputs are 0-100.

 * Rolling over 66 yields x2 of the bet currency
 * Rolling over 90 yields x4 of the bet currency